ShiguiLi/SciRE-Solver/README.md

 *The <em>SciRE-Solver</em> is a class of accelerating sampling algorithms tailored for diffusion models, requiring <em>no training and optimization</em>.
 Its numerical algorithm design is fundamentally predicated on the score-integrand form and the following recursive difference  refinement, a novel  numerical  approach we introduce for improving the integral of the score function networks.*

+*The SciRE-Solver is a class of accelerating sampling algorithms tailored for diffusion models, requiring no training and optimization.
+Its numerical algorithm design is fundamentally predicated on the score-integrand form and the following recursive difference refinement, a novel numerical approach we introduce for improving the integral of the score function networks.*

+**(Update 2025.6.27) Existing fast samplers like DPM-Solver rely on signal-to-noise ratio (SNR) transformations, yet suffer from numerical instability near the final denoising steps due to SNR divergence (as $\sigma_t \to 0$).
+To address this limitation, we propose a novel reformulation based on the Noise-to-Signal Ratio (NSR), which naturally vanishes as time approaches zero, offering improved numerical conditioning.**

 <p align="center">
   <img src="./assets/Recursive_Difference.jpg" width="100%">
 </p>